cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 ```
 6. Run the **helloworld-nodejs** job again and it will complete successfully with the following output: <p><img src="img/intro/k8s_agent_success.png" width=800/>

+>**NOTE:** If you were to add back the sh 'java -version' step before or after the `container('nodejs')` it would complete successfully as it would be using the automatically provided `jnlp` container to execute any steps not in a `container` block.

 ## Conditional Execution with when

 In this exercise we will edit the `nodejs-app/Jenkinsfile.template` Pipeline script in the **custom-marker-pipelines** repository by adding some conditional logic based on the **helloworld-nodejs** repository branch being built using the [`when` directive](https://jenkins.io/doc/book/pipeline/syntax/#when).
 We will accomplish this by adding a branch specific `stage` to the `nodejs-app/Jenkinsfile.template` Pipeline script and then creating a new **development** branch in your forked **helloworld-nodejs** repository.